 If you receive an email with a link or an attachment which you weren’t expecting.
 Now just send an email to the person asking whether the first email was real.
 For links from companies such as banking institutions, fly your cursor over the hyperlink or right-click to show the link’s final destination.

-If your email is acting up or a link or attachment assaults you as strange the forward that email to your IT department immediately.
+If your email is acting up or a link or attachment assaults you as strange, forward that email to your IT department immediately.
 Your fast response and action may prevent someone else in your company from making a big fault.